 This was very common in the winter and easily brought all manner of frustration.

-With a good battery tester, it’s easy to simply hook the unit to your starter battery and get the health of your battery, displayed on a screen.
+With a good battery tester, it’s easy to hook the unit to your starter battery and get the health of your starter battery displayed on a screen.

-Knowing the State of Health (SoH) of your starter batteries makes it easy to know when they’ll likely pack up and prepare for the replacement before that time, avoiding the embarrassment that comes with a bad starter battery (or any of the components in the vehicle starting system).
+Knowing the State of Health (SoH) of your starter batteries makes it easy to know when they’ll likely pack up and prepare for their replacement before that time, avoiding the embarrassment that comes with a bad starter battery (or any of the components in the vehicle’s starting system).

 Third, buying starter batteries themselves, like used cars, is tricky business.
 Brand new starter batteries, sitting on the shelves, need to be periodically charged – or they begin to degrade badly.

-However, down the line, that starter battery will pack up, forcing you to buy another sooner than later.
-At that point, the battery will likely be out of warranty – meaning that you’ll be doing so out of pocket.
+However, over the months, that starter battery will pack up, forcing you to buy another sooner, rather than later.
+At that point, the battery will likely be out of warranty, meaning that you’ll be doing so out of pocket.

 For starter batteries, the fresher they are, the better.
 Or, at least, they should be charged, periodically – an impossible fact, given the volume most retailers deal with and the fact that some brands completely seal their products to protect product integrity.